Essential Insights from “Can I Restore a Travertine Floor Myself? A DIY Guide”

 Implementing Weekly Cleaning Routines

-After restoration, maintain the aesthetic of your travertine floor with consistent gentle cleaning.
+After restoration, maintain your travertine floor's aesthetic with consistent, gentle cleaning.
 Utilise a microfibre mop along with a diluted pH-neutral stone cleaner once or twice weekly.
 Avoid over-saturating the surface and always rinse with clean water when using any cleaning product.
-This routine will help preserve the seal and deter dirt accumulation in the pores.
+This routine will help preserve the seal and prevent dirt from accumulating in the pores.

 Identifying Early Signs of Wear